-System and Network Management Documentation Bookshelf: AdvFS Administration "Physically Moving an AdvFS Disk" Top of Page
+System and Network Management Documentation Bookshelf: AdvFS Administration "Physically Moving an AdvFS Disk"

 Accidental use of mkfdmn or addvol

 The mkfdmn and addvol commands initialize a volume for use by AdvFS.
 If the volume is already part of an AdvFS domain, using these commands will damage the metadata for the domain that existed on that volume.